Golden Jubilee of George III

-The Golden Jubilee of George III, also known as the Grand National Jubilee, on 25 October 1809 marked 49 years of King George III's accession to the British and Irish thrones, and his entrance into the 50th year of his reign.
+The Golden Jubilee of George III, also known as the Grand National Jubilee, was held on 25 October 1809 to mark King George III's entrance into the 50th year of his reign.
 It was the first of such festivities to be celebrated in a significant way in the United Kingdom and the Colonies.
 The celebrations were relatively limited compared to the jubilees of some of the ensuing British monarchs.